- Gloria Walski

 I’m too tired or stressed to think about this now.

-I haven’t seen this make a difference, why bother.
+I haven’t seen this make a difference, why bother?

 There are probably many more excuses similar to the above that you can think of to avoid changing your habits.
 When you excuse yourself often enough (and it doesn’t take much) the bad habit you’re trying to change loses its priority.